lvgl/lv_binding_micropython/README.md

 lvgl callbacks that do not follow the Callback Convention cannot be used with micropython callable objects.
 A discussion related to adjusting lvgl callbacks to the convention: https://github.com/lvgl/lvgl/issues/1036

-The `user_data` field **must not be used directly by the user**, since it is used internally to hold pointers to Micropython objects.
+The `user_data` field **must not be used directly by the user**, since it is used internally to hold pointers to MicroPython objects.

 ### Display and Input Drivers

 LVGL can be configured to use different displays and different input devices.
 More information is available on [LVGL documentation](https://docs.lvgl.io/master/porting/display.html).
 Registering a driver is essentially calling a registration function (for example `disp_drv_register`) and passing a function pointer as a parameter (actually a struct that contains function pointers).
 The function pointer is used to access the actual display / input device.

-When implementing a display or input LVGL driver with Micropython, there are 3 option:
+When implementing a display or input LVGL driver with MicroPython, there are 3 option:
 - Implement a Pure Python driver.
 It the easiest way to implement a driver, but may perform poorly
 - Implement a Pure C driver.
 - Implemnent a Hybrid driver where the critical parts (such as the `flush` function) are in C, and the non-critical part (such as initializing the display) are implemented in Python.

 An example of Pure/Hybrid driver is the [ili9XXX.py](https://github.com/lvgl/lv_binding_micropython/blob/master/driver/esp32/ili9XXX.py).

-The driver registration should eventually be performed in the Micropython script, either in the driver code itself in case of the pure/hybrid driver or in user code in case of C driver (for example, in the case of the SDL driver).
+The driver registration should eventually be performed in the MicroPython script, either in the driver code itself in case of the pure/hybrid driver or in user code in case of C driver (for example, in the case of the SDL driver).
 Registering the driver on Python and not in C is important to make it easy for the user to select and replace drivers without building the project and changing C files.

 When creating a display or input LVGL driver, make sure you let the user **configure all parameters on runtime**, such as SPI pins, frequency, etc.
 Eventually the user would want to build the firmware once and use the same driver in different configuration without re-building the C project.